Vintage Barbie Dolls Are Extravagant And Beautiful

 How can you tell if a Barbie doll is valuable?

-The first thing that you should do when examining a vintage Barbie doll is to look for the date stamp on the back of the doll.
-This will be helpful in determining if it’s a vintage piece or not.
+The first thing you should do when examining a vintage Barbie doll is to look for the date stamp on the back of the doll.
+This will help determine if it’s a vintage piece or not.

 Next, look for any copyright stamps on the front or back of your Barbie doll.
-These are generally located near her feet and sometimes on her neck as well.
+These are generally located near her feet and sometimes on her neck.

-Finally, you can also check to see if there is an additional copyright stamp on her box as well!
+Finally, you can also check to see if there is an additional copyright stamp on her box!

 How can I sell my old Barbies?